Please click on the top boxes to open & close the sections!

 Uber is also quite widely used in Romania for getting around in larger cities.
 You can use Uber service in Bucharest, Cluj-Napoca, and Brasov.

-Please use our Transylvania Calling Group on Facebook to connect with fellow festival goers for ride sharing, find travel companions and more.
+Please also use our Transylvania Calling Group on Facebook to connect with fellow festival goers for ride sharing, find travel companions and more.
 If you plan to come and explore Romania before the festival and before we send the Arrival and Survival Guide please call or write us as we can help you plan your trip:

 You can rent a tent and camping gear at our partner Utopia-Camping and pick them up at the festival!